 The Montgomery County Board of Elections can offer you that opportunity.
-The Board hires approximately 2,600 dedicated, community-minded individuals as Presiding Judges and Judges to staff and operate the polling locations of the county each Election Day.
+The Board hires approximately 2,600 dedicated, community-minded individuals as Polling Location Supervisors, Voting Location Managers and Precinct Election Officials to staff and operate the polling locations.

 Am I eligible?

 Yes, if you are:

 - A registered voter in Montgomery County.

 - Available for current or future elections.

 - Attend a training session – approximately two hours in length.

 - Report to work at 5:45 a.m. on Election Day and serve until all duties are completed after the closing of the polls at 7:30 p.m.